aicell-lab/ddls-course/content/course/ddls-2023/module-2/lab.md

 After you have completed the exercises in the notebook:
  - During the lab session, tell the lab teacher so he/she can go through what you have done together and maybe ask you a few questions.
- - Submit the notebook to the [submission form](https://forms.gle/gK3b1z2Sca2VYmcW7).
+ - Export the notebook in Google Colab by using `File -> Download -> Download .ipynb`, then submit the notebook file to the [submission form](https://forms.gle/gK3b1z2Sca2VYmcW7).

 **Submission Deadline: Before Friday at 12:00 (noon) CET**